Tides and Tales

 Voluntary Management Committee

-In December 2023 a voluntary committee was formed to seek to secure funds to offset the costs of the work which up to that point had been entirely self-financed through personal means, walks and talks etc. The work was and is also supported with information and images by many contributors and mentors with a deep interest in the maritime community, local history, traditions and heritage.
+In December 2023 a voluntary committee was formed to seek to secure funds to offset the costs of the work which up to that point had been entirely self-financed through personal means, walks and talks.
+The work was and is also supported with information and images by many contributors and mentors with a deep interest in the maritime community, local history, traditions and heritage.
+In September 2024 we became a CLG (#772195) with a three person board.

 Our Vision